 First-touch revenue attribution.

 This model gives credit to the first touch point a customer encounters.
 It assumes that the first touch point is what makes the customer aware of your brand and is what starts them down the path to the sale.
-The problem with this method, it overemphasizes how important the awareness stage of the funnel is.
-It’s also susceptible to errors, since the true “first-touch” could have been offline.
+The problem with this method is that it can overemphasize how important the awareness stage of the funnel is.
+It’s also susceptible to errors, since the true “first-touch” could have been offline or otherwise untrackable, such as word of mouth

 Last-touch revenue attribution.

 The last-touch model credits the sale to the last recorded touch point.
 It’s the simplest revenue attribution model to measure by far, and is what many attribution tools default to.
-The problem with this method, if a customer encounters your booth at a tradeshow and then goes to your website to do the purchase, it’s the website that gets the credit for the sale.
-Even though the tradeshow had the most influence.
+Much like the First-Touch Revenue Attribution model, revenue using the Last-Touch Revenue Attribution model can also easily be attributed to inaccurate sources.
+For example, if a customer encounters your booth at a tradeshow and then goes to your website to do the purchase, it’s the website that gets the credit for the sale - even though the tradeshow had the most influence.

 Multi-touch revenue attribution.

 This revenue attribution model keeps track of every touch point the customer encounters over the course of the buying cycle and gives credit to each.
-The amount of credit for each touch point varies based on whatever variant of multi-touch attribution you’re using, and it’s still potentially more accurate than the other two methods because you have a better idea of which marketing assets are influencing the overall buying decision.
+The amount of credit for each touch point varies based on whatever variant of multi-touch attribution you’re using.
+Plus, it’s potentially more accurate than the other two methods as it offers a greater insight as to which marketing assets are influencing the overall buying decision.

 Most of the methods listed above require some sort of online or digital component in order to capture the required data: website tracking, an online form, or a specific landing page.
 Offline touch points like print ads, tradeshows, or even word of mouth are overlooked.
 So how can brands aggregate all that information to find out which of these touch points contributed to the sale?